 Care for women diagnosed with cancer doesn’t end when active treatment has finished.
 Your health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor your overall health.
 This is called follow-up care.

-Follow-up care for ovarian cancer, fallopian tube cancer, and peritoneal cancer may include regular physical examinations, medical tests, or both.
+Follow-up care for ovarian/fallopian tube cancer may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your recovery in the months and years ahead.

-Although there are no specific guidelines for follow-up care for women treated for ovarian cancer, many doctors recommend a pelvic examination every 2 to 4 months for the first 4 years after treatment, and every 6 months for the following 3 years.
+Although there are no specific guidelines for follow-up care for women treated for ovarian/fallopian tube cancer, many doctors recommend a pelvic examination every 2 to 4 months for the first 4 years after treatment and every 6 months for the next 3 years.

-For all three cancers, other tests may include x-rays, CT scans, MRI scans, ultrasound studies, and blood tests, such as a CA-125 test.
+For all 3 cancers, other tests may include x-rays, CT scans, MRI scans, ultrasound studies, and blood tests, such as a CA-125 test.

-Women treated for ovarian cancer may have an increased risk of breast cancer or colon cancer (Lynch Syndrome with certain types of ovarian cancer).
-They should talk with their doctors about screening tests for these cancers.
+Women treated for ovarian/fallopian tube cancer may have an increased risk of breast cancer, colon cancer, or Lynch syndrome (for certain types of ovarian/fallopian tube cancer).
+Talk with your doctor about screening tests for these cancers.